Heart Rhythm Center in Santa Clara County

 Implantable cardioverter defibrillator (ICD)

-An implantable cardioverter defibrillator, more commonly referred to as an ICD, is a small electronic device that is used to monitor your heart rhythm.
-Once it is surgically implanted into your chest, it can detect a fast or abnormal rhythm in the lower chamber of your heart and deliver energy to correct the dangerous rhythm.
+An ICD is a small electronic device used to monitor your heart rhythm.
+Once it is implanted into your chest, it can detect a fast or abnormal rhythm in the lower chamber of your heart and deliver energy to correct the dangerous rhythm.

-Typically, an ICD is recommended for people who:
+Typically, an ICD is recommended for people who have experienced:

 There are three different types of ICDs: